KIREETI1234/AWS_Capstone_Project/README.md

 ## 1. 🧾 Introduction

 This project sets up a resilient, production-ready, multi-region web application using a 3-tier architecture.
-It leverages **Amazon EKS** for container orchestration, **Amazon RDS MySQL** for data persistence, and **Route 53** for intelligent global traffic management and failover.
+It leverages **Amazon EKS** for container orchestration, **Amazon ECR** for image Storage, **Amazon RDS MySQL** for data persistence, and **Route 53** for intelligent global traffic management and failover.

 Infrastructure is provisioned with **CloudFormation in Region 1** and **Terraform in Region 2**, demonstrating best practices for hybrid infrastructure-as-code (IaC) deployments.
 CI/CD pipelines automate both **frontend (Angular)** and **backend (Spring Boot)** deployments.